Blackbel/docker-teamviewer/README.md

     docker push your signature/teamviewer11

+You only need to build your own if you have another configuration outside of Shellscript, as it already builds the image.

 Run
 ---

-To start the container you can use the alias ():
+To start the container you can use the alias:

     $ dock_teamv